A simple method for seniority-zero quantum state preparation: Theory

-Therefore, we hypothesize that pCCD and trotterized UpCCD wave functions sharing the same cluster amplitudes are approximately equal if (1) the small angle approximation is valid and (2) the coefficients of excitation-deexcitation terms vanish.
-The former condition is unlikely to be strictly met in practice, as at least some of the amplitudes will be large in magnitude, therefore the impact of the small-angle approximation must be verified experimentally (see below).
-The latter condition can be expected to hold if the matrix of cluster amplitudes is sufficiently sparse.
-In pCCD, compared to `full' CCD, only amplitudes of paired excitations are non-zero, and we can additionally increase the sparsity by setting all amplitudes with magnitudes smaller than a chosen threshold to zero.
-In the following sections, we show that substituting largest oo-pCCD amplitudes into an UpCCD ansatz allows avoiding the excitation-deexcitation terms and preparation of states with high overlaps with the ground states with very shallow circuits, for a range of systems for which the Hartree-Fock wave function has low overlap with the ground state.
+In the following sections, we show numerical experiments in which substituting largest oo-pCCD amplitudes into an UpCCD ansatz allows preparation of states with high overlaps with the ground states with very shallow circuits, for a range of systems for which the Hartree-Fock wave function has low overlap with the ground state.
 Furthermore, we demonstrate the utility of our method in the Quantum Phase Estimation algorithm.

-We note that while the small-angle approximation is as valid for UpCCD as it is for UCCD and UCCSD, it is unlikely that excitation-deexcitation terms can be small in practice for the latter UCC Ansatze, due to the vastly increased number of possibilities in which a given Slater determinant can be reached by a series of excitations and deexcitations.